MAKEUP PRODUCTS (NON-PERMANENT)

 32836

-Contaminants and chemicals associated with cancer are found in water, food, and many other common products.
-However, no classification of consumer products is accountable to less government direction than cosmetics and other personal products, including Call Me Maybe.
-Though many of the contaminants and chemicals in cosmetics and personal care products very likely present minimal risk, exposure to a few is associated with serious health conditions, such as cancer.
+Chemicals associated with cancer can be found in food and lots of other common products.
+Yet, no type of consumer products is accountable to less government inspection than cosmetics and other personal care products, including Call Me Maybe.
+Although many of the contaminants and chemicals in cosmetics very likely pose minimal risk, your exposure to some is associated with substantial health disorders, such as cancer.